-We’re entering the initial throes of a rapidly growing chip glut.
+We’ve entered the initial throes of a rapidly growing chip glut.
 Product demand has deteriorated, and the inflationary prices affecting everything from raw materials to shipping costs have escalated average selling prices.
 With consumers not purchasing finished products, OEMs have six months' worth of stockpiles that are steadily increasing.

 Early last year, TSMC warned its clients not to double order or buffer stockpiles.
 This came despite the shortage lasting long into the summer and early Q3 of 2022.
 Early alarm bells were starting to ring as market forecasts dipped.
 Lead times also dropped.